totvslabs/pyCarol/tutorial/chapters/ch4_basic_batchapp/README.md

 Below are are presented some well known problems when developing/ deploying Carol Apps:

-- **`instanceType` not big enough**: Correctly sizing resources is essential to control costs when running apps.
+- **`instanceType` is not big enough**: Correctly sizing resources is essential to control costs when running apps.
 On the other hand, if the process is memory or CPU intensive, your process may run out of resources either on build or on execution.
 For the build it is common to run out of memory if dependencies include heavy packages, such as pytorch, requiring at least `c1.small` (5Gb RAM).
-- **Wrong `gitRepoUrl`, `gitBranch` or `gitPath`**: When handling big repositories you can easially get confused and end up building the wrong version of your code.
+- **Wrong `gitRepoUrl`, `gitBranch` or `gitPath`**: When handling big repositories you can easily get confused and end up building the wrong version of your code.
 Another subtle problem is that recent github repositories use `master` to refer to the head branch, while old ones refer as `main`.
 - **The docker container doesn't replicates all the environment files / libs as on local tests**: We often run on the situation where tests work fine on the local machine, but fails when running it remotely.
 Docker containers aim to help with such problems, but to do so the build process must be well defined.
-If your are reading any file from your local disk, make sure this file is also deployed together on your build.
+If you are reading any file from your local disk, make sure this file is also deployed together on your build.
 If you are using a lib with constant updates, make sure to explicitly set the lib version on your requirements to the same version on your local machine.
 - **Code issues**: Code issues rarely impacts the building process, but they usually arises when running the app.
 Several type of issues may arise when running the process, a good practice is to debug extensively the code locally before deploying, but even after that you find errors when running it on Carol you can debug the errors using the `Logs` tab on your app's panel.

 [Go back to main page](../../)